Mobsya/aseba/readme.md

 ```
 [2021-05-19 11:17:20.781] [console] [trace]             main.cpp@L85:	=> TCP Server connected on 44125
 ```
 Many lines follow quickly; maybe it's easier to clear the terminal with `clear`, type `tdm` and scroll up as soon as you get the first lines displayed.
+Or even better, reduce the amount of information displayed with `--log info`.
 In the line above, the TCP port is 44125.
-The WebSocket port (WS Server) is always 8597.
+The WebSocket port (WS Server) is always 8597, unless changed with `--wsport`.

 On Linux with Avahi, you can advertise the TDM service as follows (replace 44125 with the value you found):
 ```